CarMax (NYSE:KMX) Announces Quarterly Earnings Results

-CarMax (NYSE:KMX – Get Rating) issued its earnings results on Tuesday.
-The company reported $0.98 earnings per share for the quarter, missing the consensus estimate of $1.34 by ($0.36), MarketWatch Earnings reports.
-The firm had revenue of $7.69 billion during the quarter, compared to analyst estimates of $7.58 billion.
-CarMax had a return on equity of 22.74% and a net margin of 3.61%.
-The business’s revenue for the quarter was up 48.8% on a year-over-year basis.
-During the same period in the previous year, the company earned $1.27 earnings per share.
+CarMax (NYSE:KMX – Get Rating) released its quarterly earnings results on Tuesday.
+The company reported $0.98 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $1.34 by ($0.36), MarketWatch Earnings reports.
+The company had revenue of $7.69 billion during the quarter, compared to the consensus estimate of $7.58 billion.
+CarMax had a net margin of 3.61% and a return on equity of 22.74%.
+The firm’s revenue was up 48.8% compared to the same quarter last year.
+During the same period in the prior year, the company earned $1.27 earnings per share.

-Several brokerages recently weighed in on KMX.
-Zacks Investment Research downgraded CarMax from a “hold” rating to a “sell” rating and set a $105.00 target price for the company. in a research note on Tuesday, March 8th.
-Royal Bank of Canada reduced their price objective on CarMax from $140.00 to $104.00 and set an “outperform” rating for the company in a research report on Wednesday.
-Citic Securities began coverage on CarMax in a research report on Friday, January 28th.
-They issued a “buy” rating and a $130.00 price objective for the company.
-Bank of America downgraded CarMax from a “buy” rating to a “neutral” rating and reduced their price objective for the stock from $195.00 to $165.00 in a research report on Wednesday, April 6th.
-Finally, Oppenheimer reduced their price objective on CarMax from $158.00 to $125.00 and set an “outperform” rating for the company in a research report on Friday, April 8th.
-Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and eight have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $130.64.
+Several research firms have weighed in on KMX.
+TheStreet cut shares of CarMax from a “b-” rating to a “c+” rating in a report on Tuesday.
+Zacks Investment Research cut shares of CarMax from a “hold” rating to a “sell” rating and set a $105.00 target price on the stock. in a report on Tuesday, March 8th.
+Robert W. Baird lowered their target price on shares of CarMax from $140.00 to $120.00 in a report on Wednesday.
+StockNews.com started coverage on shares of CarMax in a report on Thursday, March 31st.
+They set a “sell” rating on the stock.
+Finally, JPMorgan Chase & Co. cut shares of CarMax from an “overweight” rating to a “neutral” rating and lowered their target price for the stock from $130.00 to $110.00 in a report on Wednesday.
+Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and eight have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, CarMax presently has a consensus rating of “Hold” and an average target price of $130.64.

 About CarMax (Get Rating)